 Name: Catherine M. Callaghan, HHL Law Firm LLP Organization / Group/ Business represented: Peter May & Bernadette May (Newmarket Residents) Address: Postal Code: Daytime Phone No: Home Phone: Email: Date of Meeting: March 18, 2019 Is this an item on the Agenda?
-Yes No Agenda Item No: ☐ I request future notification of meetings ■ I wish to address Council / Committee Describe in detail the reason for the deputation and what action you will be asking Council/Committee to take (if applicable): Clients wish to discuss a new home build on property in Newmarket.
-De very wish to provide a written or electronic communication or healthrough information Very No. Do you wish to provide a written or electronic communication or background information Yes No Please submit all materials at least 5 days before the meeting.
+Yes No Agenda Item No: ☐ I request future notification of meetings ■ I wish to address Council / Committee Describe in detail the reason for the deputation and what action you will be asking Council/Committee to take (if applicable): Clients wish to discuss a new home build on property in Newmarket. property in recent the mean freme band on property in recent and the mean and the m Do you wish to provide a written or electronic communication or background information ■ Yes □ No Please submit all materials at least 5 days before the meeting.